alejandroschuler/r4ds-courses/README.md

 </table>

 ### In-class Exercises
 Programming, like all things, is something you learn by doing.
 The lectures include a lot of in-class group exercises so you can get your hands dirty.
-When we come upon one of these we will split the class into [Zoom breakout rooms](https://blog.zoom.us/using-zoom-breakout-rooms/) of 3-4 students each (plus maybe a TA).
+When we come upon one of these we will split the class into small groups of 3-4 students each (plus maybe a TA).
 Once you are in your group you should then decide the roles each of you will have:
 - **scribe** (1): The scribe will share their screen with the group and type out/execute the code required for the exercise.
 They will also contribute to the solution.
 - **presenter** (1): The presenter is in charge of presenting the group's work to the rest of the class once the breakout session has concluded.
 They should also contribute to the solution.
 - **contributor** (0+): Contributors are responsible for generating ideas and code for the exercise.